Jonathan-Z-Code/C-Cpp_Language_Projects_NCSU/README.md

 Using file I/O in order to read and write .txt files

 Understanding how to write safe code in regards to user input

+# What's next?
+ECE306 - Embedded Systems

+(Hopefully I can upload source code of my autonomous vehicle to github after the semester is over)